nicolleharding/Elna-Vedic-Astrology/README.md

 ## Existing Features

-- **Navigation Bar**
+**Navigation Bar**

-  - Positioned on top right of the page next to the logo which ison the left of the page.
+- Positioned on top right of the page next to the logo which is on the left of the page and the nav bar on the right.
+The nav bar item selected is underline when on the page, and moves to the next page as the user hovers on that nav selection.
 - The responsive navigation bar includes links to the Home page, FAQs page and Book page which is fully responsive and identical on each page for easy of use.
-- **Footer**
+  **Footer**
-  - Set on a dark blue background, the footer includes the email address and the social links centered on the page.
+- Set on a blue background, the footer includes the email address and the social links centered on the page.
+The links are clickable and navigate to the desired destination in a new tab, with the email opening up a new email.
 - The footer remains the same on each page of the website.
-  - **The Landing Page (Home page)**
+  **The Landing Page (Home page)**
-  - Cover hero image of moon in night sky, with text that highlights services Elna offers and gives the user a bit more info on what Vedic Astrology is.
+- Cover hero image of moon in night sky, with text that highlights services Elna offers and gives the user more information on what Vedic Astrology is.
 Included is a button to help users navigate to the Book page.
-This is to help build demand and highlight why the user would want to enquire for a reading.
+This is to increase awareness of call to action and highlight why the user would want to enquire for a consultation.
-  - About Elna
-    - Photo of Elna positioned on the left hand side to build trust and approachibility.
-    - Discriptive write up of Elna's experience, how she starts with Vedic Astrology and her study experience.
-    - Included is a Book Now button to navigate to the Bootk page.
+- About Elna - Photo of Elna positioned on the left hand side to build trust and approachibility with the familiarity of a photo. - The section includes a discriptive write up of Elna's experience, how she started with Vedic Astrology and her study experience. - Many people may not know what Vedic Astrology is.
+To highlight to the user why they would want Vedic Astrology over Western Astrology, I have included a Why Vedic Astrology section on this page.
-- **Contact page**
-  - Blue bar at the top of the page highlighting what the page content covers.
-  - Line on enquires not related to reading.
+  **FAQs**
+- Centered at the top of the page is an accordian FAQs section.
+The questions are designed to be clickable exposing the answers.
+A hand appears on the scroller to ensure the user knows to click on the queston box.
+This creates a better user experience as it is more visually appealing.
+- At the bottom of the FAQs page is an image of the zodiac on a black star sky.
+Overlayed on this image is the upcoming festivals and fasts for the next quarter.
+  **Book**
-  - Form box on left of the page to book a reading which includes name, mobile, email, desitred appointment date and message box.
+- Set on a background of stars in the galaxy, the "Book a Consultation" form includes collection fields of name, email, contact number, consult date and a message box.
+The email box is set to only accept email details.
+All boxes are required other than the message box.
-  - To the left included is a list of information that is needed for a reading.
-- **FAQs**

-  - Blue bar at the top of the page highlighting what the page content covers.
-  - Image of Elna and other students aligned to left og the page.
-  - FAQs listed on right of image.

-- **Book**
-- Top of the page has email for those that want to contact Elna directly.
-- Included is what is needed to supply for a reading.
-- Followed by a contact form to enquire about a reading, which includes the name, email and telephone field and a field to add a message.
-This form is emailed directly to Elna.
+- I have intentionally left off the price of a consulation as this is variable depending on country and the clients (Elna) preference.
+- Under the boxes is a "Book Now" button, which sends the data collected directly to Elna via email.
+- Included in the form is what a user will need to share for a consultation and what to expect.
+The for main points of the "What to Expect" content are in bold and purple to visually catch the users eye and highlight these points.

-- **Font and Color Pallet**
+  **Font and Color Pallet**
 - Logo (h1) Font:
   - 'Hind Madurai', sans-seri
 - Hero Font (h2):